duairc/implicit-params/README.md

 `ImplicitParams` extension, the above code would look like this:

     app :: (?config :: Config) => IO ()
+    app = doStuffWith ?config

     defaultConfig :: Config
+    defaultConfig = ...

     main = let ?config = defaultConfig in app

-You can see why `ImplicitParams` isn't very highly regarded: all it did was make the code longer, in *two* different places, but at least the internals of `app` will be a bit nicer now that the `Config` value won't have to be plumbed around everywhere manually.
+You can see why `ImplicitParams` isn't very highly regarded: it made the type signature of `app` longer, as well as the code that uses it.
+However, at least the internals of `app` will be somewhat nicer now as the `Config` value won't have to be manually plumbed around everywhere.

 ## `data-default`